KalmykovIgor/gulp-front-end/README.md

 - `gulp scripts` to run the script tasks
 - `gulp images` to run the image tasks
 - `gulp favicon` to run the favicon tasks
+- `gulp fonts` to run the fonts tasks